Pirate-MIDI/pirate-midi-docs/docs/manuals/scribble/index.md

 -   **Bridge6 + Scribble**
     Show preset name, scene name, and active toggle states.

--   **ToneX One**
-    Display current preset, gain A/B state, and input level meter.

 -   **CLiCK v2**
-    Visualise relay states or amp channel status.
+    Visualise relay states or amp channel status when the CLiCK v2 is underneath your pedalboard.

 -   **Simple USB Setup**
     Connect straight to a laptop to display DAW parameters.
 </div>

-_This section will expand with diagrams and screenshots later._

 ---